mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasBackupPolicySpec defines the desired state of AtlasBackupPolicy
+AtlasBackupPolicySpec defines the target state of AtlasBackupPolicy.

 <table>
     <thead>